Bruna Lovisolo

 Bruna Lovisolo (born 6 March 1951) is a former Italian female middle-distance runner and cross-country runner who competed at individual senior level at the World Athletics Cross Country Championships (1973, 1974, 1975).

 Biography

 Lovisolo won a silver medal with the national team at the 1974 IAAF World Cross Country Championships.

 National titles

-She won a national championship at individual senior level.
+She won a national championship at the individual senior level.